almazrafi/Fugen/README.md

 it should be specified in the corresponding section of the configuration (see [Base parameters](#base-parameters)).

 ### Figma file
-Fugen requests Figma file, using the identifier from its URL, which should be placed in a `file`  field of configuration.
+Fugen requests Figma file by using the identifier from its URL.
+This URL should be placed in the `file` field of the configuration.
 For example:
 ```yaml
 base: